project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 plt.show();
 ```

-We can indeed see in Fig 13 the energy exchange that we expect between the two state system and the bosons field.
+In Fig 13 we can indeed see the energy exchange that we expect between the TSS and the boson field.
 We can also see how the interaction energy is moving in sync with the two state energy - this is another way of seeing the "dressing" effect that we mentioned earlier.

+> FIX DRESSIG REFERENCE

 ## Next time...